AlexErling/BlvdMusicBlog/README.md

-ThisIsTheSong is a music blog focusing on all sorts of electronic music.
+BlvdMusicBlog is a music blog focusing on all sorts of electronic music.
 We love listening to music and finding the next great song/artist.
 We created ThisIsTheSong in order to share what we find with you.
 We hope you enjoy!

 DB: Postgres
 Backend: Ruby on Rails